-3.1 Anthropogenic Disturbances

-3.1.1 Conservation Objective - No net unmitigated loss due to anthropogenic disturbances

-The overarching objective of Nevada's plan is to achieve conservation through no net unmitigated loss of sage-grouse habitat due to anthropogenic disturbances within Sage-Grouse Management Areas (SGMAs) in order to stop the decline of sage-grouse populations.
-No net unmitigated loss is defined as the State's objective to maintain the current quantity of quality of sage-grouse habitat within SGMAs at the state-wide level by protecting existing sage-grouse habitat or by mitigating for loss due to anthropogenic disturbances.
-Quality Mitigation requirements are of sage grouse habitat is determined by the Conservation Credit System.
+3.1 Anthropogenic Disturbances 3.1.1 Conservation Objective - No net unmitigated loss due to anthropogenic disturbances The overarching objective of Nevada's plan is to achieve conservation through no net unmitigated loss of sage-grouse habitat due to anthropogenic disturbances within Sage-Grouse Management Areas (SGMAs) in order to stop the decline of sage-grouse populations.
+No net unmitigated loss is defined as the State's objective to maintain the current quantity of quality of sage-grouse habitat within SGMAs at 18 December 2013 Page 1 Comment [MF1]: Modified to address the concerns of Council Member Koch.

+the state-wide level by protecting existing sage-grouse habitat or by mitigating for loss due to anthropogenic disturbances.
+Quality-Mitigation requirements are of sage-grouse habitat is determined by the Conservation Credit System.
 This objective will be measured by the credit to debit ratio.

-Anthropogenic disturbance is defined here as any human-caused activity or action and/ or humancreated physical structures that may have adverse impacts on sage-grouse and/ or their habitat.
+Anthropogenic disturbance is defined here as any human-caused activity or action and/ or human-created physical structures that may have adverse impacts on sage-grouse and/ or their habitat.
 The term anthropogenic disturbance and its associated conservation policies will include, but not limited to the following project categories: mineral development and exploration and its associated infrastructure; renewable and non-renewable energy production, transmission, and distribution and its associated infrastructure; paved and unpaved roads and highways; cell phone towers; landfills; pipelines; residential and commercial subdivisions; special use permits; right-of-way applications; and other large-scale infrastructure development.
 Livestock operations and agricultural activities and infrastructure related to small-scale ranch and farm businesses (e.g. water troughs, fences, etc.) are not included in this definition, though Section 6.5 and Appendix A address how to minimize impacts to sage-grouse and their habitat from these activities.

-3.1.2 Conservation Policies - "Avoid, Minimize, Mitigate"

-The state of Nevada's overriding policy for all management actions in SGMAs is to "avoid, minimize, and mitigate" impacts to sage-grouse habitat.
+3.1.2 Conservation Policies - "Avoid, Minimize, Mitigate" The state of Nevada's overriding policy for all management actions in SGMAs is to "avoid, minimize, and mitigate" impacts to sage-grouse habitat.
 This is a fundamental hierarchical decision process that seeks to: